Breaking News

 A variety of specialized equipment is deployed, reflecting each nation’s expertise in reconnaissance and intelligence operations.
 These advanced tools enable effective exploration, surveillance, and real-time data collection essential for intelligence missions.

-The Belgian Pandur, a wheeled armored vehicle, is designed for troop transport, reconnaissance missions, and fire support.
-It is armed with a 20 mm or 30 mm cannon, supplemented by 7.62 mm machine guns or automatic grenade launchers.
-With modular armor that provides protection against small arms fire and mines, the Pandur also offers high off-road mobility and can carry up to eight soldiers.
+The Belgian Pandur MLU, a wheeled armored vehicle, is designed for troop transport, and updated for reconnaissance missions.
+It is armed with an FN Herstal Defender Medium remote control weapon station (RCWS), with a 12.7mm heavy machine gun.
+With modular armor that provides protection against small arms fire and mines, the Pandur also offers high off-road mobility and can carry up to five soldiers.
 The French Panhard VBL PVR is a light armored vehicle suitable for rapid reconnaissance and patrol missions.
 Agile and discreet, it can be equipped with 7.62 mm or 12.7 mm machine guns, or even anti-tank missiles in certain configurations.
 Its armor protects against small arms fire and shrapnel.

-Also part of the Belgian fleet is the Dingo, a heavily protected armored vehicle designed for reconnaissance, convoy escort, and troop transport.
+Also part of the Belgian fleet is the Dingo, a Multi- Purpose Protected Vehicle (MPPV) designed for reconnaissance, convoy escort, and troop transport.
 Known for its high level of survivability, the Dingo features advanced mine and blast protection, as well as a reinforced hull to withstand IEDs and roadside ambushes.
-It is typically armed with a roof-mounted machine gun or grenade launcher and can accommodate up to eight personnel, offering flexibility for different mission profiles.
+It is typically armed with a roof-mounted machine gun and can accommodate up to eight personnel, offering flexibility for different mission profiles.
 Its robust construction and superior protection make it a vital asset for operations in high-risk environments.

 In addition to ground vehicles, drones play a vital role in intelligence collection.
-The Reader Skyre and FB drones are equipped with optical and infrared sensors, enabling them to conduct effective surveillance and provide real-time data transmission.
+The Reader RAVEN, PUMA Long Endurance (LE), and the French PUMA All Environment (AE).
 Though unarmed, these drones enhance the reconnaissance and intelligence capabilities of the deployed units.

 The Dutch Fennek armored reconnaissance vehicle is equipped with long-range observation systems and advanced communication tools for real-time data transmission (Picture source: Army Recognition)

-The Battalion of Chasseurs à Cheval, also known as ISTAR (Intelligence, Surveillance, Target Acquisition, and Reconnaissance), serves a pivotal role in the exercise.
+The Battalion of Chasseurs à Cheval - Jagers te Paard, also known as ISTAR (Intelligence, Surveillance, Target Acquisition, and Reconnaissance), serves a pivotal role in the exercise.
 Under the leadership of Lieutenant Colonel Jean-François Verheust, the unit focuses on gathering and analyzing raw data to produce actionable intelligence.
 These tasks include monitoring strategic crossing points, identifying enemy positions, and transmitting data to fire-support units such as artillery and air forces.

 French units bring their expertise to the exercise with specialized contributions from the 2nd Hussar Regiment (2e RH), the 54th Transmission Regiment (54e RT), the 1st Spahi Regiment (1er RS), and the 61st Artillery Regiment (61e RA).
 These units collaborate with their Belgian, Dutch, and Luxembourg counterparts to maximize coordination and operational efficiency.
 The onset of snowfall during the exercise adds a layer of complexity, testing the troops’ ability to perform in a winter environment.